-It was 200 years ago this December that Jane Austen’s famous parody of the Gothic novel, Northanger Abbey, was published.
+It was just over 200 years ago in December 1817 that Jane Austen’s famous parody of the Gothic novel, Northanger Abbey, was published.
 Appearing six months after the author’s death in July 1817, it affectionately mocked the melodramatic conventions of the Gothic romances of her youth.
 Like Austen’s last-completed novel Persuasion (with which it was simultaneously published), Northanger Abbey also evoked the streets and social life of Bath as experienced by Austen while visiting in 1799, and living there between 1801 and 1806.

 It’s only when Austen’s teenaged heroine Catherine Morland leaves the polite Assembly Rooms and bustling shops of 1790s Bath for mysterious Northanger Abbey that she begins to think her Gothic fantasies, fuelled by the sensational fictions of Ann Radcliffe, might be coming true.
 But Bath is steeped in Gothic histories of its own.
 Although its harmonious neo-classical architecture, and its fame as a health spa, may not immediately suggest the uncanny, Bath has been home to some of the most iconic and influential English women writers of Gothic fiction.

 For the fictional heroine Catherine Morland, Milsom Street is a significant location because it is where the object of her affections, witty Henry Tilney, is lodging.
 As a fan of Ann Radcliffe’s phenomenally successful novel The Mysteries of Udolpho (1794), however, Catherine might have been still more interested in Milsom Street had she known of its associations with Radcliffe – whose parents, William and Ann Ward, ran a showroom there for the porcelain-makers Josiah Wedgwood and Thomas Bentley.